itsyaoyu/redist_workshop/README.md

-# We need a great title
+# The Data Science of Redistricting
 Redistricting Workshop: 2022 Harvard University Department of Government